 Cao Bang Vietnam, a captivating region off the beaten track

 Want to get off the beaten track?
 The Cao Bang region is for you!
-Located in the North East of Vietnam and bordering with China, Cao Bang is a remote mountainous region of wild beauty which is characterized by uneven terrains, tormented landscapes composed of an inextricable maze of karst peaks.
-A natural surreal decor signs some of the most beautiful imprints of the country where several ethnic minorities live.
+Located in the North East of Vietnam and sharing a border with China, Cao Bang is a remote mountainous region of wild beauty which is characterized by uneven terrains and tormented landscapes composed of an inextricable maze of karst peaks.
+A natural surreal decor signs some of the most beautiful imprints of the country where several ethnic minority groups live.
 It was in this grand limestone labyrinth that the Expeditionary Force experienced one of its heaviest defeats during the Indochina War.
 Follow yourself on the roads and tracks of this fabulous region which is still little visited and yet oh so captivating!

 The bloody battle of RC4

 The RC4, colonial route 4 or "bloody route" connected during the colonial era the garrisons of Cao Bang and Lang Son to then continue towards the Hai Phong commercial port.
 This route was the scene of multiple clashes between the forces of the French Expeditionary Force and those of the Viet Minh who never stopped attacking French convoys.
 In September and October 1950, an operation was carried out by the French Expeditionary Force to evacuate Cao Bang town and that of Lang Son and all the military posts located on the road.
 An operation which turned to tragedy since the Expeditionary Force was ambushed byrolled up by the forces of the Viet Minh.
 In this limestone shambles, 5,000 French soldiers were killed overnight in the Coc Xa basin.
 A defeat which before Dien Bien Phu marked the end of the French presence in Indochina.
 Traveling on the old RC4 will allow you to discover some vestiges of the Indochina war.

 Pac Bo historical site